AGHG46087/ardex/README.md

 * T05: Multi RGB Driver - demonstration of multiple LEDS shift through the register and up and down.
 * T06: Make sounds - demonstration of generating sounds with an active buzzer.
 * T07: Passive Buzz Snd - demonstration of generating note sounds with an passive buzzer.
+* T08: Multi RGB Driver - demonstration of generating note sounds with an passive buzzer.